rjones30/spotfinder/README.md

 The above image was produced from the combined analysis of two other images known as "X-ray rocking-curve" topographs.
 Rocking curves are measured by placing a crystal in an monochromatic X-ray beam and rotating (rocking) the crystal through a very small angular range around one of the Bragg diffraction peaks of the crystal.
 As you rotate the crystal around the axes shown in the figure, either &theta;<sub>H</sub> or
-&theta;<sub>V</sub>, different parts of the crystal reach a diffraction maximum at slightly different values of the rocking angle because of local distortions of the crystal structure.
-Measuring the angle &theta;<sub>H</sub> or &theta;<sub>V</sub> of the diffraction maximum for every pixel taken with a high-resolution X-ray camera and plotting the result as a false-color image produces a rocking-curve topograph for one set of crystal planes.
-A pair of rocking curve topographs, one for &theta;<sub>H</sub> and the other for &theta;<sub>V</sub> provides complete information about the "tilt" of the crystal planes away from the ideal.
+&theta;<sub>V</sub>, different parts of the crystal reach a diffraction maximum at slightly different values of the rocking angle because of distortions of the crystal structure arising from local defects and distributed strain (plastic deformation).
+Measuring the angle &theta;<sub>H</sub> or
+&theta;<sub>V</sub> of the diffraction maximum for every pixel taken with a high-resolution X-ray camera and plotting the result as a false-color image produces a rocking-curve topograph for one set of crystal planes.
+A pair of rocking curve topographs, one for &theta;<sub>H</sub> and the other for
+&theta;<sub>V</sub> provides complete information about the "tilt" of the crystal planes away from the ideal.
 One such pair of rocking curves was used to generate the elevation map of the crystal shown above.

 ## references ##
 [1] G. Diambrini-Palazzi, "High-Energy Bremsstrahlung and Electron Pair Production in Thin Crystals", Revs.
 Mod.
 Phys. vol 40 (1968) p.
 611.